-- All students are dismissed at 3:20 p.m. - Please arrive promptly at that time to pick up your child. - In the event that you are unable to pick up your child on a certain day, please provide prompt, written notification to the main office or teacher.
-Please include the name of the person who will serve in your capacity and ensure the person is on the authorized pick up card. - Preschool students are dismissed from their classrooms when an approved adult from the authorized pick up card has signed them out.
-Please be sure to exit the building using front, main entrance of the building on Park Avenue.
+- All students are dismissed at 3:20 p.m.
+Weather permitting, they will be waiting in the same area in the parking lot by classroom number with their teachers.
+During inclement weather, students will be dismissed from the same doors they enter in the moming (see below). - Please arrive promptly at 3:30 p.m. to pick up your child. - In the event that you are unable to pick up your child on a certain day, please provide prompt, written notification to the main office.
+Please include the name of the person who will serve in your capacity and include their phone number. - •Classrooms 100 and 106 will enter and exit the building from Door #1 (the main entrance door in the parking lot) on White Street. - Classrooms 101 and 102 will enter and exit the building from Door #2 on Cleveland Street.
+Classrooms 104 and 105 will enter and exit the building from Door #3 on Cleveland Street.